Masthead

 Create a 3D View and Map

 1. Return to the 3D map and add your elevation (DEM) and canopy height rasters (CHM).
-You may want to uncheck or remove the LAS Dataset layer to make the map render more quickly.
+Uncheck or remove the LAS Dataset layer to make the 3D map render more quickly.

 2. Right-click on the Ground element under the Elevation Surfaces group at the bottom of the Content Pane and select Add Elevation Source.
 Select the DEM.tif and DSM.tif rasters from the project folder then click OK.
 Remove the default "WorldElevation3D/Terrain3D" layer.

-3. Any layer added to the 2D layers group will be draped over the elevation surface.
-Note that the DEM is the bare ground elevation and terrain, while the DSM includes the elevation of the above ground vegetation in addition to the ground.
+3. Any layer added to the 2D layers group will now be draped over the elevation surface.
+You should see Note that the DEM is the bare ground elevation and terrain, while the DSM includes the elevation of the above ground vegetation in addition to the ground.
 Turn the two elevation surface layers on and off to see the differences between the two.

-4. Now add the Imagery Basemap to your 3D map.
-This will display a recent satellite or aerial image or the area.
+4. Now add a Satellite Imagery 2D Basemap to your 3D map.
+This will display a recent satellite image or the area.
 Try turning on and off the different layers and experimenting with the display options.
-Pick a layer to display in your final 3D map, either the imagery, the elevation or the canopy height.3D Image
+Pick a layer (DEM/CHM/satellite imagery) to display in your final 3D map, either the imagery, the elevation or the canopy height.3D Image

 5. The last step is to create a simple map layout with our 3D image.
 Create a new layout and select the 3D map as the Map Frame.
 Zoom out and rotate the map so the 3D nature is apparent.
 Add a title and north arrow to your map.
 Export your image by going to Share Export Map.
 Save your image in your Lab 12 folder as a JPG.